GoogleChrome/kino/src/api/basics/02-multiple-sources.md

 ## Introduction

 Efficient video formats produce smaller video files while maintaining great visual quality.
 What is their main drawback, you ask?
 None of them are universally supported by all web browsers and video players.
 By making use of the `<source>` fallback technique we can offer browser a list of video representations to choose from.

 ## Efficient formats

-Several existing codecs provide superior efficiency to the [`H.264`](https://caniuse.com/mpeg4), which is the format that is closest to being universally supported.
-Some of the more widely supported codecs are the [AV1](https://caniuse.com/av1), [VP9](https://caniuse.com/webm) and [HEVC](https://caniuse.com/hevc) formats.
+Several existing codecs provide superior efficiency to the [`H.264`] codec, which is the format that is closest to being universally supported.
+Some of the more widely supported codecs are the [`AV1`], [`VP9`] and [`HEVC`] formats.
 Videos in those formats will have a smaller file size, and/or look better visually compared to `H.264`.

 Should you then be using the more efficient codecs?
 Probably yes, but there is a small catch.
 You will need to encode the same video multiple times, each time using a different codec to target all browsers.
 Then you will need to add those encoded files as video `<source>` elements and let browser choose which one to play.

 ### Basic code example